Special assessments of hazardous waste

 - Certain hazardous waste that is resource recovered may not be subject to the assessment.

-- The generation of hazardous waste does not include the retrieval or creation of hazardous waste which must be disposed of under a formal written order or agreement with the New York State Department of Environmental Conservation.
+- The generation of hazardous waste does not include the retrieval or creation of hazardous waste which must be disposed of under a formal written order or agreement with the New York State Department of Environmental Conservation or the New York City Office of Environmental Remediation.